 Separately licences are shown at historical cost.
 Licences acquired in a business combination are recognised at fair value at the acquisition date.
 Licences have an indefinite useful life and impairment tests are undertaken annually or more frequently if events or changes in circumstances indicate a potential impairment.

-NOTES TO THE CONSOLIDATED FINANCIAL STATEMENTS FOR THE YEAR ENDED 31 DECEMBER 2022 (Expressed in Thousands of Trinidad and Tobago Dollars, except where otherwise stated) (Continued)
+NOTES TO THE CONSOLIDATED FINANCIAL STATEMENTS FOR THE YEAR ENDED 31 DECEMBER 2023 xxiv) Intangible assets (continued)

+(Expressed in Thousands of Trinidad and Tobago Dollars, except where otherwise stated) (Continued)